angelxd84130/NewsClassification/README.md

 ### Data Modeling
-In this project, 3 supervised learning models are considered: Naive Bayes, SVM, and Linear Regression.
+In this project, 3 supervised learning models are applied: Naive Bayes, SVM, and Logistic Regression.
 Also, in Naive Bayes model, it considers both unigrams and bigrams at the same time.

 ### Data Training & Testing
 Randomly obtain 80% of the training data and 20% of the test data from the JSON file where the data is stored.
-The system trained and predicted the data every day to observe the correlation between the amount of data and the accuracy of the prediction.
+The system trains and predicts the data every day to observe the correlation between the amount of data and the accuracy of the prediction.

 ### Evaluation
+Through the 7-day experiment, about 1300 articles can be obtained, and the distribution of 6 categories can be seen from the plot below.
+According to the results, the SVM model performs best when the amount of data is small, and its accuracy is 0.60.
+Followed by logistic regression, whcih is 0.55, and finally is Naive Bayes, which is 0.53.
+It can be found from the confusion matrix that among the six categories, sports articles have the highest recognizability, and its accuracy is as high as 96.6%.
+Followed by business and entertainment news, their discrimination is as high as 68.6% and 62.7%.
+The remaining three categories are due to insufficient data, it is difficult to distinguish the content of the article leading to a decrease in overall accuracy.

 ### Built With